Bscheinin/Election_Analysis/README.md

 ![Election Results](https://github.com/Bscheinin/Election_Analysis/blob/main/Resources/Voter%20Turnout%20Code.PNG)

 - The candidates, vote percentage and vote totals were:
-  -Charles Casper Stockham received 23.0% of the total votes with 85,213 votes.
+  - Charles Casper Stockham received 23.0% of the total votes with 85,213 votes.
   - Diana DeGette received 73.8% of the total votes with 272,892 votes.
   - Raymon Anthony Doane received 3.1% of the total votes with 11,606 votes.